 Treatment: For Bites: 1% Hydrocortisone cream, an antihistamine (Benadryl), anything cool, like an ice pack, calamine lotion, eating garlic!!!, and vinegar in a compress.
 Tea tree oil, lemon oil, lavender, cedarwood, and eucalyptus oils all seem to be hated by fleas.
 (Reminder: Links to essential oils are at the end of this article.)

-There’s also food grade diatomaceous earth.
+There’s also food-grade diatomaceous earth.
 Sprinkle that everywhere your pet sleeps or plays.
 You can rub it into their coats too!
-You can put it in their water bowl for internal bugs, read directions for amounts to use.
-There are all kinds of flea sprays, flea collars, and topical medications available as well as pest control companies, too.
+You can put it in their water bowl for internal bugs; read directions for amounts to use.
+All kinds of flea sprays, flea collars, topical medications are available, and pest control companies.

 Not really a worm, but a fungus (Tinea).
 Highly contagious.

 It is spread by touching or coming into contact with an infected person or animal.
 Cats are common carriers.
-To prevent athletes foot (a form of Tinea), don’t walk barefoot through shared floors at gyms or pools.
-Wash recently purchased clothes before wearing, and don’t share brushes or combs.
+To prevent athlete’s foot (a form of Tinea), don’t walk barefoot through shared floors at gyms or pools.
+Wash recently purchased clothes before wearing them, and don’t share brushes or combs.

-Treatments: Over the counter antifungal meds like clotrimazole (Lotrimin), Miconazole, or Tolnaftate (Tinactin).
+Treatments: Over-the-counter antifungal meds like clotrimazole (Lotrimin), Miconazole, or Tolnaftate (Tinactin).
 There are creams, lotions, and powders.
-Apply twice daily for 4 weeks.
+Apply twice daily for four weeks.
 Essential oils to treat ringworm include oregano, rosemary, and thyme in sweet almond carrier oil.
 Cedarwood oil and lemon oil have been reported to have good results.
-Tea tree oil can also be used to fight athletes foot.
+Tea tree oil can also be used to fight athlete’s foot.